Incorporation process

 Corporations shall be incorporated by public deed, which contains the bylaws.
 An abstract of the incorporation public deed must be registered with the Registry of Commerce of the company’s domicile and published in the Official Gazette within 60 days from the date of the public deed.

-SpAs can be incorporated by public deed or private instrument duly authorized by a Public Notary in Chile.
-Bylaws of the SpA are contained in the incorporation public deed or private instrument.
-An abstract of the incorporation public deed or private instrument must be registered in the Registry of Commerce of the company’s domicile and published in the Official Gazette within a month from the date of the incorporation.
+SpAs may be incorporated by public deed or private instrument duly authorized by a public notary in Chile.
+Its bylaws are contained in the incorporation public deed or private instrument.
+An abstract of the incorporation public deed or private instrument must be registered in the Registry of Commerce of the company’s domicile and published in the Official Gazette within 60 days from the date of the public deed.

 China